jgarcia1599/ARt/README.md

 # ARt
 A peer to peer Augmented Reality canvas for artistic self-expression

+# To use
+- Go to this url: https://collart.herokuapp.com/

 # To install locally
 - clone this repository
 - cd into directory